Repairs and maintenance

-One of the reasons for setting up Station Road Lime was that it was very hard (well, impossible!) to find tradespeople to take on smaller jobs like patching holes in lime plaster walls, repairing cracks or repointing small areas.
-As a homeowner of a Victorian house with endless small issues, I know how frustrating and time-consuming it is not getting responses back from enquiries or having to learn how to do it yourself, buy the right tools, identify the correct materials and so on.
+One of the reasons for setting up Station Road Lime was because of how difficult it can be to find tradesmen willing to undertake repairs to traditional buildings with appropriate materials.
+As a homeowner of a Victorian house that had previously been poorly repaired, I know how frustrating it is not getting responses back from enquiries or having to learn how to do it yourself, buy the right tools, identify the correct materials and so on.

 some examples